Profile

 Experience

-Dr. Lozano brings a strong academic background in language teaching and research from international institutions, including Princeton University, Columbia University, Barnard College, and Universitat Autònoma de Barcelona.
+Dr. Lozano has extensive teaching experience at Princeton University, Columbia University and Barnard College, and research experience at Harvard University and the University of Barcelona.
 She has developed and published a textbook, articles and learning materials, and conducted workshops on language acquisition.
 She has co-designed a multimedia course on multilingualism for Erasmus students that reflects linguistic diversity and intercultural communication.

-She is currently collaborating with the Science of Diversity Lab at Harvard University.
-The Science of Diversity Lab is dedicated to exploring social justice and polarized issues through a scientific lens.
+She is currently collaborating with Harvard University’s Science of Diversity Lab, which is dedicated to exploring social justice and polarized issues through a scientific lens.
 Dr. Lozano collaborates on academic and communication efforts to broaden the real-world impact of diversity science.
-Her responsibilities include editing a book for publication, preparing the bibliography for a Harvard course, reading research findings, and providing professional advice for the launch of a lecture series on artificial intelligence and scientific thinking.
+Her responsibilities include editing a book for publication, preparing the bibliography for the Harvard course “Psychology of Diversity”, reading research findings, and providing professional advice for the launch of a lecture series on artificial intelligence and scientific thinking:

 Research